Alfred William Howitt

-Life
+Biography

-Howitt was born in Nottingham, England, the son of authors William Howitt and Mary Botham.
+Howitt was born on 17 April 1830, in Nottingham, England, the son of authors William Howitt and Mary Botham.

 He went to the Victorian gold fields in 1852 with his father and brother to visit his uncle, Godfrey Howitt.
 Initially, Howitt was a geologist in Victoria; later, he worked as a gold warden in North Gippsland.
 Howitt went on to be appointed Police magistrate & Warden Crown Lands Commissioner; later still, he held the position of Secretary of the Mines Department.

 In 1861, the Royal Society of Victoria appointed Howitt leader of the Victorian Relief Expedition, with the task of establishing the fate of the Burke and Wills expedition.
 Howitt was a skilled bushman; he took only the necessary equipment and a small crew on the journey to Cooper Creek.
 There, on 16 September he found sole survivor John King; Howitt buried Burke and Wills before returning to Melbourne with King.
 On a follow-up expedition to Cooper Creek in 1862, Howitt recovered the bodies of Burke and Wills for burial at the Melbourne General Cemetery.

 Howitt collected botanical specimens during his expeditions in north-eastern South Australia, south-western Queensland and western New South Wales; his collections were sent to Baron von Mueller and are now in Melbourne.

 Howitt researched the culture and society of Indigenous Australians, in particular kinship and marriage; he was influenced by the theories of evolution and anthropology.
 Howitt's major work (co-authored with Lorimer Fison) was "Kamilaroi and Kurnai" (1879), which was recognised internationally as a landmark in the development of the modern science of anthropology; this work was used by others, including the twentieth century anthropologist Norman Tindale.